francabrera/ibmqx-user-guides/rst/FAQ/000-Frequently_Asked_Questions.rst

 .. cssclass:: h2

-General questions about quantum information science
+General questions about Quantum Information Science

 **What does “quantum” mean?**